octofacehub/octofacehub.github.io/README.md

 ## Organization

 Models are organized by GitHub username to ensure ownership and access control.
-Only the original model submitter (matching GitHub username) can modify their models through pull requests.
+Our permission model works as follows:

+1. **Username-based Directories**: Each GitHub user can add/modify models only within their own `models/username/` directory.

+2. **Automated Validation**: Pull requests are automatically validated to ensure users can only modify their own directories.

+3. **Automatic Updates**: When you add or update models, our GitHub Actions workflow will automatically update the model catalog.

+4. **Security**: Users cannot modify other users' model files or metadata.

+## Contributing

+We welcome contributions from all users!
+Simply:

+1. Upload your model to IPFS using our CLI tool
+2. Submit a PR with your model metadata
+3. Our automated systems will validate and process your submission

 ## License